johnpapa/react-book-repo/thinking-in-components.md

     export default App;

-Above we have created a fully working component but we are yet to add support for changing our todos.
+Above we have created a fully working component but we are yet to add support for changing our `todos`.
 Let's do that next.
 We need to do the following:

-* listen to an onChange event when we check our checkbox
+* listen to an `onChange` event when we check our checkbox
 * change the item in our todo list to reflect the change we just made

 Listen to onChange is quite simple, we just need to add a method that listens to it like so: